orblivion/ntfy/.sandstorm/README_FUTURE.md

 * If I use it on two different phones with the same (ex.)
 Mastodon accounts attached, will I get duplicate notifications?
 Or will it be a different topic per phone?
     * Because the service sees two different ntfy servers to update.
 Even though it's actually the same server.
     * What about two phones with the same API key?

+## More Instructions

+### Help setting up UnifiedPush

+* Open each app, it may auto-establish (creating a new upxxxx topic) or it may bring up a notification.
+* Tusky is finnicky though.
+You should see one tusky entry on ntfy per account.
+Try logging in and out. (this should be in instructions for connecting in the first place)
+* This can be a modal in the API URL screen.